Best Walking Boots 2024 | Leather And Synthetic Boots For Multi-Terrain Hiking - Outdoors Magic

 The Expert

 My name’s Will Renwick and I’ve been testing and reviewing outdoor gear on a professional basis for over a decade now.
 In that time, I’ve been on numerous gear awards juries, including for ISPO, the Scandinavian Outdoor Awards and OIA Awards and I’ve written for a raft of outdoor magazines and websites along the way.
 I have a particular fondness for the hiking trails of Wales, my home country, and have walked just about every long-distance path you can find there, including the Wales Coast Path and Offa’s Dyke, the Cambrian Way and the Beacons Way.
-Further afield, I’ve trekked the Alta Via 2, the Camino de Santiago and the Kungsleden.
+Further afield, I’ve trekked the Alta Via 2, the Camino de Santiago and the Kungsleden in Sweden.

 The Outdoors Magic team and contributors out conducting some gear testing.